 Whereas other refiners like PAMP Suisse try to appeal to buyers with the artistic design of some of their bars as well, Credit Suisse's 1 oz and 10 oz platinum bars don't bear any special design features.
 The small 1 gram, 2 gram and 5 gram platinum bars that Credit Suisse issues are an exception to this rule though.
 These bear an image of the American Statue of Liberty on their reverse side.
-What makes Credit Suisse platinum bars special is therefore not their design.
+What makes Credit Suisse bullion bars special is therefore not their design.

 The prime reasons that make investors choose platinum bullion bars with the Credit Suisse brand are price as well as brand respectability.
 You won't find a more respectable and trusted financial institution in the market for precious metal bars than Credit Suisse.
 Its long history speaks for itself and it has issued gold bars on the world market since 1979.

 Perhaps due to the outsourcing of its entire precious metal bar production to the refiner Valcambi Suisse (one of the prime refiners in the precious metal industry), Credit Suisse is able to sell its platinum bars a bit cheaper than other issuers.
 That depends on the dealer of course.
 Generally speaking, Credit Suisse platinum bars are available for lower premiums over the spot price of the metal compared with other producers/issuers.